Deep-Symmetry/afterglow/README.md

     current variable values for saving, and to look them up when saved.
 - [ ] Compound cues:
-  - [ ] Unflattened compound cues trigger multiple cues' effects:
+  - [x] Unflattened compound cues trigger multiple cues' effects:
-    - [ ] Each effect gets its own priority, parameters.
+    - [x] Each effect gets its own priority, parameters.
-    - [ ] The compound finishes when all triggered effects do.
+    - [x] The compound finishes when all triggered effects do.
+    - [x] Implement by having the outer cue's effect call `show/add-effect-from-cue-grid!` to launch all the nested effects, recording their IDs.
+The effect will never return any assigners, but will report that it has ended when all of the nested effects have ended.
+Telling this effect to end will, in turn, call `show/end-effect!` on all nested cues (passing their recorded id values as `:when-id`, to avoid inadvertently killing later effects run under the same key).
+    - [x] Add a `:variable-overrides` parameter to `show/add-effect-from-cue-grid!` so compound cues can use it to customize the values of parameters introduced by nested cues.
   - [ ] Flattened compound cues flatten their nested cues' effects into a single new effect:
     - [ ] This effect gets assigned a new priority.